akvone/tech-sandbox/README.md

 # Why does this project exist?

-The main purpose of the `sandbox` project is to give a starting point with an existing code base to play with different frameworks, libraries, and technologies.
+The primary purpose of the `sandbox` project is to give a starting point with an existing code base to play with different frameworks, libraries, and technologies commonly used in Java / Kotlin enterprise development.

 # Prerequisites